Israel alleges journalist held hostages in Gaza, without providing evidence | KRDO

 Israel alleges journalist held hostages in Gaza, without providing evidence

-(CNN) — Three hostages rescued by the Israeli military during a deadly raid in Gaza were held captive by a journalist, the Israel Defense Forces (IDF) alleged Sunday, without providing evidence to support their claim.
+(CNN) — Three hostages rescued during a deadly Israeli military operation on the Nuseirat camp in central Gaza were held captive by a journalist, the Israel Defense Forces (IDF) alleged Sunday, without providing evidence to support their claim.

-In a statement, the IDF claimed freed hostages Almog Meir Jan, Andrey Kozlov and Shlomi Ziv were held by journalist Abdallah Aljamal and his family members at their home in the Nuseirat refugee camp in central Gaza.
+In a statement, the IDF claimed freed hostages Almog Meir Jan, Andrey Kozlov and Shlomi Ziv were held by journalist Abdallah Aljamal and his family members at their home in central Gaza camp.

-The three men, who were kidnapped by Hamas militants from the Nova music festival on October 7, were rescued in an IDF special operation on Saturday along with a fourth hostage, Noa Argamani.
-More than 200 people were killed in the Israeli raid, according to Gazan authorities.
+The three men, who were kidnapped by Hamas militants from the Nova music festival on October 7, were rescued after being held captive for 246 days, in an IDF special operation on Saturday along with a fourth hostage, Noa Argamani.

+There are varying reports on the number of Palestinians killed.
+The latest figures from Gazan authorities say 274 Palestinians were killed and 698 injured – which would mark one of the deadliest days in months for people living in Gaza.

+The IDF has disputed those numbers, saying it estimated the number of casualties from the operation was “under 100.”
+CNN cannot independently verify either side’s figures.

 Aljamal lived on the first floor of a multi-story building, according to Euro-Med.
 The IDF said the hostages were found on the third floor.